 You should also include the other key miscellaneous tax reliefs, or refer to IRAS for more information.

-Personal Income tax relief cap and its implication
+Personal income tax relief cap and using donations for tax reductions

-Beyond that, you should also consider what tax bracket that you are in after all the tax reliefs you are entitled to.
+Beyond that, you should also consider what tax bracket you are in after all the tax relief programmes you are entitled to.
 A young working mother who earned $100,000 last year may find SRS contributions last year worth it without a child, as she was in the 11.5% tax bracket.
-However, with the associated tax relief as a parent, she may find the tax savings at the 7% tax bracket too low in exchange for liquidity.
+However, with the associated tax relief as a parent, she may find the tax savings at the 7% tax bracket less efficient when weighing the opportunity cost of liquidity.

 The Singapore tax relief system may be complicated, but the benefits of it can be identified and quantified.
 With a bit of effort and time, you can make tax savings a benefit that you enjoy throughout your working life.